Graph Classification: From Node Embeddings to Graph Embeddings

 Message Passing for Graph Classification

-JK-Net readout: rather than using only the last-layer embeddings, JK-Net concatenates all intermediate embeddings before pooling:
+JK-Net readout: rather than using only the last-layer embeddings, JK-Net concatenates each node’s intermediate embeddings across layers before pooling:

-This is particularly useful for graph classification: different nodes may require different receptive field sizes, and combining all layers ensures no scale is lost.
+This is particularly useful for graph classification: different nodes may require different receptive field sizes, and keeping every layer’s output ensures no scale is lost to oversmoothing in the deepest layer.

 The GIN Recipe for Graph Classification

-GIN (Graph Isomorphism Network) achieves 1-WL expressiveness.
+GIN (Graph Isomorphism Network) matches the 1-WL test — the strongest any message-passing GNN can be.
 For graph classification:

-The combination of sum aggregation (injective over multisets) + sum readout (preserves count information) + MLP (universal approximator) achieves the maximum expressiveness of any MPNN.
+The combination of sum aggregation (injective over multisets), sum readout (preserves count information), and an MLP (universal approximator) reaches the maximum expressiveness available to an MPNN.

 Benchmarks and Datasets